Shakthisoul2005/M2/README.md

 ## RESULT:
-Thus the program to print even numbers ranging from M to N (including M and N values) has been executed successfully
+Thus the program has been executed successfully